grafana/grafana/docs/sources/developers/plugins/add-authentication-for-data-source-plugins.md

     />
     ```

-1. Finally, if you want the user to be able to reset the API key, then you need to set the property to `false` in the `secureJsonFields` object.
+1. Optional: If you want the user to be able to reset the API key, then you need to set the property to `false` in the `secureJsonFields` object:

     ```ts
     const onResetAPIKey = () => {